AkerBP/deos-cognite-functions-template/README.md

 )
 ```
 The `file_id` is assigned the id of the newly created zip file.
+### 3. Initial transformation
+Once deployed, we can transform our time series using the Cognite Function.
+The first call will transform all historic datapoints of the input time series.
+This could potentially be a lot of data, and since Cognite Function schedules are limited in terms of runtime, we perform our initial transformation by calling the Cognite Function individually.
-### 3. Set up schedule
+### 4. Set up schedule
 Finally, we set up a schedule for our function.
-Here, we want the function to run every 15 minutes.
-This is specified using the cron expression `*/15 * * * *`.
+For example, if we want out Cognite Function to run every 15 minute, this is specified using the cron expression `*/15 * * * *`.
 The function receives necessary input data `data_dict` through the `data` argument.
 The schedule is instantiated by
 ```
 func_myname_schedule = client.functions.schedules.create(
     name=f"{data_dict['function_name']}",